foo-dogsquared/website/_posts/2018-05-15-node-js-npm.md

 Well, that aside, you can just refer [here](https://docs.npmjs.com/files/package.json), if you want a more concise explanation of each field.

-If you predict that you are going to create a bunch of <code class="fileName">package.json</code>, you can set some configurations to be the default value when you create those initialized `.json` files by `npm set init.<configuration>` in which `configuration` stands for the keys that will appear on your <code class="fileName">package.json</code> (although you might have to refer to the documentary to search how to reach to that key/field).
+If you predict that you are going to create a bunch of `package.json`{: .file-name}, you can set some configurations to be the default value when you create those initialized `.json` files by `npm set init.<configuration>` in which `configuration` stands for the keys that will appear on your `package.json`{: .file-name} (although you might have to refer to the documentary to search how to reach to that key/field).

-For example, when you don't want to edit to get your name and license on each <code class="fileName">package.json</code>, you can set your configurations with this:
+For example, when you don't want to edit to get your name and license on each `package.json`{: .file-name}, you can set your configurations with this:
 ```bash
     npm set init.author.name "AUTHOR_NAME"